|Nutrition Facts (per serving)|

 In a large bowl, mix the quark with 1 cup sugar until smooth.

 Add the oil and 3 egg yolks and mix thoroughly.
 Add vanilla or vanilla bean seeds if using and the milk.
 Beat until evenly distributed.
+Add the cornstarch, milk, yogurt and cream cheese.
+Beat until just combined.
 Fold in reserved egg whites until just combined.
 Pour the filling into the crust.

 Bake on the second rack from the bottom for 50 to 60 minutes.
 Do not open the oven door until the last 10 minutes.
 The cake will rise and become resistant to the touch.
 Don't be disappointed when this cake falls a bit when it cools—it's supposed to.